brijeshb42/brijeshb42.github.io/_posts/2015-09-09-add-google-login-in-flask.md

     created_at = db.Column(db.DateTime, default=datetime.datetime.utcnow())
 {% endhighlight %}

-The `tokens` column stores the access and refresh tokens JSON dumped as string.
+The `tokens` column stores the access and refresh tokens JSON, dumped as string.

 ### Creating configuration for our app.